BlaT2512/homebridge-automation-chromecast/README.md

 | switchOffDelay | No (default: `0`) | The number of milliseconds to wait before the motion sensor stops detecting movement after stop casting.
 By default it is set to zero: as soon as you stop playing, the motion sensor will switch off.
 If you want to add a delay, set it to a value greater than zero.
 This config is useful for automations (see later example on this readme). | `5000` (milliseconds, equal to 5 seconds) |

 ## Credits
-This project as been largely inspired by the work of [@robertherber](https://bitbucket.org/robertherber/homebridge-chromecast/src)
+This is a fork and revised version of the original project by [@paolotremadio](https://github.com/paolotremadio/homebridge-automation-chromecast)

 # Examples
 ## Dim the lights when I stream some video to my Chromecast
 1. Create an accessory in Homebridge (code example at the top of this readme)
-2. Create a new automation in iOS Home/HomeKit: when the Motion Sensor detects movement, trigger a scene of your choice (e.g. "Movie lights")
+2. Create a new automation in iOS Home/HomeKit: when the Motion Sensor detects movement or light switches on, trigger a scene of your choice (e.g. "Movie lights")
 3. Start streaming to the Chromecast.
-The Motion Sensor will detect a movement, triggering the scene
+The Motion Sensor will detect a movement and/or light will switch on, triggering the scene

 ## Turn on/off the speakers when I streaming music